openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 ### Goals

-- provide a way to install OpenShift on kubevirt infrastructure using the installer - an IPI installation.
+- provide a way to install OpenShift on KubeVirt infrastructure using the installer - an IPI installation.
 (1st day)
 - implementing a cluster-api provider to provide scaling and managing the cluster nodes (used by IPI, and useful for UPI, and also node management/fencing) (2nd day)